What is Dry Eye Syndrome?

 Advancements in medical technology and scientific breakthroughs have made treatment for Dry Eye easier, with quicker results, and longer-lasting benefits.

 Pierce Family Vision has some of the most cutting-edge and advanced technologies to quickly and effectively test for Dry Eye Syndrome.
-Let Dr. Patti Ellison and the talented, experienced staff help get you started on the path to real long-term relief from Dry Eye.
+Let Dr. Ellison and the talented, experienced staff help get you started on the path to real long-term relief from Dry Eye.